Updated in 2024-08.

 Reading symbols from /tmp/c/a.debug...

-Directories specified by debug-file-directory
+Directories specified by debug-file-directory are used

 as well.
 This option needs to be set before loading the inferior.